-The ohmic heating solenoid subsystem consists of the new coils that will make up the center solenoid.
+Definition: The ohmic heating solenoid subsystem consists of the new coils that will make up the center solenoid.
 This WBS element includes the design, analysis, prototypes (as required), procurement activities and fabrication.

 For the NSTX Upgrade a new OH Solenoid will be fabricated.
-This WBS element includes the design & fabrication of a new OH solenoid and associated components including a belleville washer spring assembly and support structures for the NSTX upgrades.
-It also includes all analytical & CAD design efforts.
+This WBS element includes the design & fabrication of a new OH solenoid and associated components including a Belleville washer spring assembly and support structures for the NSTX upgrades.
+It also includes all analytical &

+CAD design efforts.
 Includes advance procurement of the copper conductor and co-wound [glass/Kapton] insulation.
 Also includes the procurement of the Micro-therm insulation, conductive paint.
-Includes the procurement and engineering oversight for the combined OH and TF bundle assembly.

-A single vendor will fabricate both components.
-[Ohmic Heating Solenoid (Job 1305)]
+Includes the in-house fabrication for the combined OH and TF bundle assembly.
+A single vendor will fabricate both components. {Ohmic Heating Solenoid (Job 1305)} includes the design, analysis, prototypes (as required), procurement activities and fabrication.